Iredell County Crime Watch: (felonies, DWIs), Feb. 10-16

 Miles Landon Holland, 58, of Marcie Lane, Statesville, second-degree arson, $5,000 bond, Iredell County Sheriff’s Office.

-Kimberly Ann Little Overcash, 52, of Alexander Street, Statesville, DWI, $2,500 bond, Statesville Police Department and Iredell County Sheriff’s Office.
+Kimberly Ann Little Overcash, 52, of Alexander Street, Statesville, DWI, $2,500 bond, Statesville Police Department.

 Feb.
 12